AdamaJava/adamajava/docs/qpileup/ini_file.md

 [general]
 log = Req, Log file.
 loglevel = Opt, Logging level [INFO,DEBUG], Def=INFO.
-hdf = Req, HDF5 file ( must have .h5 extension). ??? but not for merge mode.
+hdf = Req, HDF5 file ( must have .h5 extension).
 mode = Req, Mode [bootstrap,add,remove,merge,view].
 bam_override =  Opt, If set, allows duplicate BAM files to be added, Def=FALSE thread_no = Opt, Number of threads [1-12].
 Def=1
-output_dir = Req, Directory for output pileup files, (required for view and metrics modes). range = Opt, Range to view (required for view, metircs and add mode).
+output_dir = Req, Directory for output pileup files, (required for view and metrics modes).
+;multi-value is allowed, each range in seperate line. range = Opt, Range to view (required for view, metircs and add mode).
 Def=all.

-;??this section is gor bootstrap mode and merge mode [bootstrap]
-;?? test without low_read_count and nonref_percent
+[bootstrap]
-; test on merge mode without bootstrap section. reference = Req, path to reference genome fasta file. low_read_count = Opt, the number below which the LowReadCount element is defined.
+;the merge mode will call bootstrap, so this section is for both bootstrap and merge mode ; low_read_count and nonref_percent  never reach default value but throw exception. reference = Req, path to reference genome fasta file. low_read_count = Opt, the number below which the LowReadCount element is defined.
 Also used to define the HighNonReference element.
 Def=10. nonref_percent = Opt, Used for HighNonreference strand summary element.
 Minimum percent that non-reference bases to total bases must have in order to be counts as HighNonReference.
 Def=20(%)

 [add_remove]
-bam_list=path of file with list of bams OR name=path to bam files (Required for add, remove modes.
-More than one name allowed)
+; this section for both add and remove mode. bam_list = Req, path of file with list of bams.
+Or name = Req, path to bam files (Required for add, remove modes).
+More than one name allowed. filter = Opt, a qbamfilter query to filter out BAM records.
+Def=null.

 [merge]
-input_hdf = Req, path to the hdf file/s that will be merged (required for merge mode)
+;multi-value is allowed, each hdf file in seperate line. input_hdf = Req, path to the hdf file/s that will be merged.

 [view]
-element = Opt, qpileup data element to view. see [strand summary table](ndex_latest.md#strand-summary). group = Opt, Possible groups [forward, reverse, bases, quals, cigars, readStats]. graph = Opt, ???create html file.
+;multi-value for element and group are allowed element = Opt, qpileup data element to view. see [strand summary table](ndex_latest.md#strand-summary). group = Opt, Possible groups [forward, reverse, bases, quals, cigars, readStats]. graph = Opt, ???create html file.
 Def=false. stranded = Opt, it accompany with gragh option.
-Def=false.
+Def=false. graph_hdf = Opt, hdf to view.
+Def = null.

 [metrics]
 min_bases = Req, minimum average coverage (base count) per reference position.